 5. Collect Witness Information

 Witnesses are often crucial in proving what happened in a crash between a bike and a motor vehicle.
-Often times when drivers are distracted or reckless they may not even know how a crash occurred, only the fact that they hit someone.
-In cases like this a bicyclist may not even see the vehicle coming and also cannot fully describe how the crash happened.
-In these cases a witness can help bring clarity to the sequence of events to determine who is at fault.
+Often times when drivers are distracted or reckless, they may not even know how a crash occurred, only the fact that they hit someone.
+In cases like this, a bicyclist may not even see the vehicle coming and also cannot fully describe how the crash happened.
+In these cases, a witness can help clarify the sequence of events to determine who is at fault.

 Even when you know exactly how the crash happened, the driver of the vehicle may remember or falsely tell a different version of the events.
 The driver may also tell a different version of the events down the road to the insurance company or in court.
-In all of these scenarios, the accounts of witnesses will help prove the truth in all of these scenarios.
+Witnesses’ accounts will help prove the truth in all of these scenarios.

 6. Seek Medical Treatment